TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 Later on, when using our model named CamemBERT, we used directly the tokenizer provided by CamemBERT.

 ## Google Cloud AutoML
-Youy can found the three iterations [here](https://github.com/TetraFaal/Big-Scale-Analytics-2021-Tesla/tree/main/Data/DataAutoML-Preprocessing).
+Youy can found the three iterations data set [here](https://github.com/TetraFaal/Big-Scale-Analytics-2021-Tesla/tree/main/Data/DataAutoML-Preprocessing).
 ### First Iteration

 As a first try using the google cloud autoML, we labbeled the sentences according to their respective level in french.
 The tool proposed by google calculated automatically using a classification method.